 Some of my colleagues work on data from different planets or moons in our solar system, so I know a lot about those too.

 Most of the problems we come up against, involve computers.
 So, I guess over time, I have become a bit of a computer-whizz!

-It will be the ultimate show-and-tell without actual pictures/videos and will be fun to look at for children and adults alike!
+It will be the ultimate show-and-tell with an actual experiment that would be too dangerous to do otherwise .
+It will be (SAFE AND) FUN to look at for children and adults alike!